chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

 - A real input example.
 The `input_uri` field should point to a real input file because the packaging script will verify correctness by running the input example through a forward pass.

-The doc strings in `model_spec.py` give detailed guidance on how to fill in this file.
-See the **INSTRUCTIONS FOR CUSTOMIZATION** section in the module doc string.
+The docstrings in `model_spec.py` give detailed guidance on how to fill in this file.
+See the **INSTRUCTIONS FOR CUSTOMIZATION** section in the module docstring.

 # Create a **MLflow PythonModel** wrapper
 1. Complete the implementation of the following methods in the `model_code/<model-name>_mlflow_model.py` file.
-The doc strings on these methods provide guidance on how to implement them:
+The docstrings on these methods provide guidance on how to implement them:

     ```
     def load_context(self, context: mlflow.pyfunc.PythonModelContext) -> None: